KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 The `Iso7064Mod11_2CheckDigitAttribute` validates that a string property conforms to the ISO/IEC 7064 MOD 11-2 check digit algorithm.
 The ISO/IEC 7064 MOD 11-2
-algorithm is designed for numeric values and uses a single numeric check character that can be either an numeric digit (0-9) or the letter 'X'.
+algorithm is designed for numeric values and uses a single numeric check character that can be either a numeric digit (0-9) or the letter 'X'.

 The `Iso7064Mod11_2CheckDigitAttribute` will return validation errors for the following conditions:
 - The value does not contain a valid ISO/IEC 7064 MOD 11-2 check digit.